AsterYujano/coding-challenge/README.md

 No information about scaling or number of requests were provided, so there are no constraints about it.

 As I was workin with NodeJS, I thought it could be interesting to try MongoDB database.

+### AWS Cloud

+To deploy those services in the cloud (AWS for example), it makes sense to run the scrapper in a lambda as it will probably be excuted only once or two a day.

+The API & DB could be placed in containers with Amazon Elastic Container Service (ECS) to be fully accessible.